What is my role as a supervisee? What should be my relationship with my supervisor?

 "...year(s) of post masters directed experience under supervision in a work setting acceptable to the board".

-There are 8 Licensing Definitions contained in that sentence:
+There are eight definitions contained in that sentence:

 2) Post Masters